shubhamkumar27/flutter_web_portfolio/README.md

 # portfolio_app

-A portfolio web app made in flutter.
+A portfolio web app made using flutter.

 #### Known Issue
-This project has laggy scrolling issue when tried on an android device browser.
+This project has laggy scrolling issue when used on an android device browser.